idealparable/BibleQ/ExodLogistics.md

 - We should take all details with salt anyways; you don't need to grasp at straws to claim some are errors first in order to support that!

 - The evidence is it WAS about recording the minute details and got them right, when testable so far.
 Its focus being about God's relationship with man isn't at all mutually exclusive with that.

+### Listing & Reactions to Initial Replies to the Thread

 Before reviewing that article, continuing through the conversation to see if anything else is worth listing here.